The New Monkey

-The New Monkey was a nightclub in Sunderland, England, operating between 1999 and 2006.
+The New Monkey was a nightclub in Sunderland, England, open between 1999 and 2006.
 The club received nationwide notoriety, especially in the North East of England and Scotland, becoming synonymous with Makina, a fast-paced hard style of techno music with live vocals unique to the region (known as MCing).

 Following long-standing disputes with local residents due to drug use and antisocial behavior, the club was eventually closed down following a police raid leading to prosecution of the club owners.

 History

 The original nightclub, The Blue Monkey, was located on Bedford Street and operated as a popular music venue throughout the 1990s until it was destroyed in a fire.

 In 1999, efforts began to convert the former Plazo Bingo Hall New in Pallion and reopen the club under the name ‘The New Monkey’.
 When local residents objected to these plans, applications were re-submitted for a private members dance club without an alcohol license, thereby circumventing control by the local authority.

 From 2002 to 2004, five E.P.'s were produced under the club's brand.
 Entitled "The New Monkey E.P.", each volume featured original Makina tracks with vocals from the club's resident MC's.

 Despite petitions and complaints from local residents, and a fatal drug overdose, the club remained open and held regular events attracting attendees from across the North East.
 In 2006, over 100 police officers raided the club, and made 14 arrests; searches were simultaneously conducted at the homes of senior management.
 A High Court order mandated the closure of the club, and club bosses were charged for allowing drugs to be sold and taken on the premises receiving 12-month custodial sentences.